 Now that you know your boxes and bins are in your new home, make sure nothing is broken or damaged.
-Whether you pack up your car, use a moving company, or try a combination of the two, accidents can happen.
+Whether you are doing a DIY move, using the packing service Northern Virginia companies provide, or trying a combination of the two, accidents can happen.

 A bumpy road, a car swerving in front of the moving truck, or other road hazards can cause your belongings to bump together — potentially resulting in breakage.

-Open your boxes/bins and inspect breakable items immediately after the move is complete.
-If you purchase moving insurance beforehand, it can help to offset the costs of replacing or repairing damaged items.
+Hence, open your boxes/bins and inspect breakable items immediately after the move is complete.
+One way to potentially offset the costs of replacing or repairing damaged items is to purchase insurance.
 Even though this coverage offers basic protection, it may not pay for all types of damage.
 If you choose to add this option, carefully review what’s excluded before the move.

 Packing an essentials bag is an easy way to keep what you’ll need immediately within arm’s reach.
 This bag could include anything from your toothbrush, towel, and shampoo to your child’s favorite toy or bed sheets.

 Make sure the bag isn’t mixed in with the rest of your belongings.
-With all the other items the movers will bring in, it’s easy to add your essentials bag to a pile of stuff for storage.
+With all the other items the movers will bring in, it’s easy to add your essentials bag to a pile of stuff that will go, for example, to self storage Lorton VA provides.
 Avoid an unnecessary scavenger hunt, and place your bag in a secure location.
-Go through the bag and make sure everything you need is actually there.
+Go through the bag and make sure everything you need is there.
 If not, look to your home inventory for clues as to where the items are.

-If you arranged to have the utilities turned on prior to the move and have already had an inspection, flick on the lights, try the heater or air conditioner, run the faucets, open the fridge, and start the stove.
+If you arranged to have the utilities turned on before the move and have already had an inspection, do a final check yourself.
+Flick on the lights, try the heater or air conditioner, run the faucets, open the fridge, and start the stove.

 If something doesn’t turn on or work correctly, start with the utility company.
-Verify the turn on date and time.
-It’s possible the utility company will turn on your electricity, gas, or water — but later in the day, on their schedule.
+Verify the turn-on date and time.
+The utility company may turn on your electricity, gas, or water — but later in the day, on their schedule.